mishra-lab/testing_bias/README.md

 3. ***Aggdf_mainFunctions.R***: contains code to aggregate individual-level information to  population-level data measurements.

-The following two R scripts are used to conduct the analyses and generate figures.
+The following two R scripts are used to conduct the analyses and generate figures:

 4. ***MainAnalyses_and_Figures.R***: contains the code to conduct the main analyses pertaining to objectives 1-3 and to generate figures 3-6.